Contents

 Here’s the thing: AFC is just one piece of the puzzle.
 While a general guideline exists, individual variations are way more common.

 For instance, someone in their 20s may have a higher AFC, but if someone in the same age group has a low ovarian reserve due to genetic factors, they may have a lower AFC.
-Hence, variations based on heredity and overall health is to be factored in.
+Hence, variations based on heredity and overall health are to be factored in.

 Here's a simplified chart that lets us know the average AFC ranges by age:

-How is AFC measured?
+How is AFC Measured?

 Measuring your AFC is a relatively simple procedure.
 Compared to an AMH blood test, AFC is measured using a transvaginal ultrasound.